fiseni/NuSeal/README.md

 var license = NuSealLicense.Create(
     privateKeyPem: keys.PrivateKey,
     subscriptionId: "00000000-0000-0000-0000-000000000000",
-    productName: "YourProduct",
+    productName: "YourProductName",
     edition: "Free",
     issuer: "YourCompany",
     startDate: DateTimeOffset.UtcNow,
     expirationDate: DateTimeOffset.UtcNow.AddYears(1));

-// Save the license to a file File.WriteAllText("YourProduct.license", license);
+// Save the license to a file File.WriteAllText("YourProductName.license", license);
 ```

 Parameters explained:
 - **privateKeyPem**: Your private RSA key in PEM format
 - **subscriptionId**: Unique identifier for the customer subscription
-- **productName**: Name of your product (important - this name is used for both the public key filename and license filename)
+- **productName**: Unique identifier of your product associated with this license.
+It might be the package name if this license is intended only for this package; or it might be a bundle name if the license is associated with group of packages. <strong>Important: this name is used for both the public key filename and license filename.
+It must be alphanumeric and should not contain dots (`.`).</strong>
 - **edition**: Edition of your product (e.g., "Free", "Professional", "Enterprise")
 - **issuer**: Your company or organization name
 - **startDate**: When the license becomes valid
 - **expirationDate**: When the license expires

-Note: The `productName` must be alphanumeric and should not contain dots (`.`) as it's used for file naming.

 #### 3. Protect Your NuGet Package